- 1. How does Induction cooking work?

 Pottery type vessels

-The heating surface is located inside the appliance's larger red ring.
+- The heating surface is located within the 8-inch ring, although you can use cookware up to 12 inches in diameter.
 There are no open flames and the NuWave Precision Induction Cooktop remains cool to the touch where the magnetic surface is not activated.

 Med-Low: 175°F (79°C) / Simmer